01 Jun An Afternoon in Nara

 After visiting Fushimi Inari Shrine in the morning, we spent the afternoon in Nara.
 We had left our stroller at the hotel while at Fushimi Inari.
-As we would be walking on flat ground in Nara, we decided to take the stroller this time.
+As we would be walking on flat ground in Nara, we decided to take it with us so, went back to the Citadines.
 After a little rest and eating lunch in the hotel, we headed back out.
 This time we went to the nearby Gojo station and took the Karasuma line to Kintetsu Nara station.
 The journey took about 50 minutes.

 We left the group of deer and went to visit Todaiji Temple, which is located within the park grounds.
 Before reaching the main building of Todaiji, we walked up the steps and passed through the large wooden Nandaimon Gate.

 Inside Todaiji is one of Japan’s largest bronze Buddha statues or Daibutsu in Japanese.
 Todaiji’s main hall that houses the giant Buddha was, until 1998 the largest wooden building in the world.